jmholton/hydration/README.md

   notthese=current_restraints.pdb
 ```
 The value of `maxmoves` is the maximum number of water molecules to teleport in this run.<br>
 The `destinations.pdb` file can be obtained from the original, refined and deposited structure, or perhaps a peak-pick of some density map.
 The Fobs-Fcalc map is one choice, but the Fobs map itself is another.
-Don't forget to symmetry-expand it to cover your simulation supercell first.
+Don't forget to symmetry-expand the list to cover your simulation supercell first.
 Think of `destinations.pdb` as a list of suggested destinations for teleporting waters.
-The script will internally screen these sites for clashes before moving them.<br>
+The script will internally score these sites by map density and screen them for clashes before moving anything.<br>
 The `notthese` variable indicates a PDB file containing the names of existing atoms that should not be teleported.
 Those involved in restraints are a good example of things that are a bad idea to teleport across the unit cell.
 The resulting restraint energy will be gigantic, and crash the simulation.
 Best to leave those alone.
 So, this script does that.<br>
 As a final check, this script will perform an energy minimization and display the total energy of the system before and after the teleport.
 Unless there is a bug, this step should be unexciting.
 You can disable these relatively time-consuming stages with `minimize=0` and `energycheck=0`<br>
 Where do the teleported waters come from?
 Like the dehydration script above, they are chosen based on the difference density.
 This actually creates a subtle problem, which is that if you restrain the waters after teleporting them, like I do, then you create restraints at the end of the list, and that prevents successful dehydration runs.